 This post was guest authored by Life Science Explainer Claire Elstob.

 Out in the farthest reaches of our solar system lies a region known as the Kuiper Belt.
-This disc-shaped area of icy, dark objects lies out beyond Neptune, about 30 times further from the Sun than the Earth is.… Read more
+This disc-shaped area of icy, dark objects lies out beyond Neptune, about 30 times further from the Sun than the Earth is.
+The small celestial bodies out there are thought to be remnants from when the solar system first formed and, as such, may tell us about our cosmic origins.… Read more

 There are many areas in the Centre for Life which engage different ages.
 The

 Mezz is for little people, those under 7-years-old.